HISU 101 United States History Survey I

 This course traces the economic, social, political, and cultural development of the United States from the Age of Discovery through the end of the Civil War.
 Students will address colonization, British colonial policies, natural law, revolution, Republicanism, democracy, slavery, sectionalism, Manifest Destiny, and states’ rights versus federal law.
 Students will have the opportunity to both explore historical events and analyze their influence over time.
 3 credits.

 HISU 103 United States History Survey II

 This course highlights basic issues of American life, culture, society, and economics from the roots of Reconstruction to 9/11, while considering the following questions: Who is an American?
 How have we evolved as a nation?
 How has that definition changed over time?
 And how do we balance the fundamental diversity that is quintessentially American with the need for a common core of beliefs and institutions?
-Online only.
 3 credits.

 HISU 105 The Rise of World Civilizations I